Welcome Guest!

 Section Description:

-Molding defects in injection-molded parts range from minor surface defects to major structural issues that significantly impact overall part quality.
-This section shows you common molding defects, how and why the occur, and ways to minimize or prevent them.
+Molding defects in injection-molded parts range from minor surface defects to major structural issues impacting overall quality.
+This section explains common molding defects, how and why they occur, and ways to minimize or prevent them.

-NEW FOR LEVEL 2 MOLDING DEFECTS LESSONS: Each lesson has multiple samples of the molding defect using interactive 3D parts.
-The examples allow the user to manipulate the simulated part to gain a clear and concise understanding of how each molding defect would appear on a real-life injection molded part.
+Each lesson includes multiple samples of molding defects using interactive 3D parts.
+The examples allow the user to manipulate the part to gain a clear and concise understanding of how each molding defect would appear on a real-life injection-molded part.

-Video explanations, interactive 3D molding defect examples, simulations, and cause and effect analyses are covered in this section.
+This section covers video explanations, interactive 3D molding defect examples, simulations, and cause-and-effect analyses.

 Length: Lessons are approximately 15-20 minutes long each